AparnaMalisetty/HBplus_PDBs/README.md

 # HBplus_PDBs
-All the inter and intra subunit interactions of the availabel pdb structures
+All the inter and intra subunit interactions of the available pdb structures